Microsoft has survived tough battles against Apple and Google, but now the company faces a formidable enemy: the Sisters of St. Joseph of Peace.

 "In fact, it is pushing states to pass laws that will increase the use of dangerous police surveillance technology."

-The Sisters of St. Joseph of Peace had asked Microsoft for a about how its lobbying aligns with its stated principles, the Hill reported in June.
-So now they have called on the company's shareholders to hold the company accountable.
+The St. Joseph of Peace sisters had asked Microsoft for a report on how its lobby aligns with its stated principles, Hill said in June.
+So now they called on the company's shareholders to hold the company accountable.

 Good luck, sisters.